UCSBCarpentry/Love-Data-Week-Webscraping/_episodes/01-introduction.md

 Web scraping typically targets one web site at a time to extract unstructured information and put it in a structured form for reuse.

-In this lesson, we will continue exploring the examples above and try different techniques to extract the information they contain.
-But before we launch into web scraping proper, we need to look a bit closer at how information is organized within an HTML document and how to build queries to access a specific subset of that information.
+In this lesson, we will continue exploring examples and follow techniques to extract the information they contain.
+But before we launch into web scraping proper, we need to look a bit closer at how information is organized within an HTML document and how to build queries to access a specific subset of that information, by understanding XPath.

 # References